kampfschlaefer/jackmix/README.md

 |                                      | Qt5 port attempt.        |

 ---
+See:

-See INSTALL for installation instructions;
+ * INSTALL for installation instructions;
-    AUTHORS for contact information;
+ * AUTHORS for contact information;
-    NEWS    for new features in this version.
+ * NEWS    for new features in this version.

 JackMix is a matrix mixer allowing p input channels to be mixed into q output channles by a matrix of faders.
 It relies on the Jack framework